nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 3. Our system finally displays all the Person objects in the form of a table to the user.

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarizes what happens when a user executes a new command, assuming valid command format.

-Todo: add clean image of activity diagram

 #### Design considerations: